stelzinga/MF/Management_Framework.md

 - Business Functions now includes Marketing & Communications
 - Environment was rewritten with categories.
 - Management is back to only four deliverables: the POLC.
 Management Cycle was deleted and Management Improvement was moved to Leading.

+### 20250810
+- Overhaul of the Profile tree, part II
+- Funding in Operations renamed to Capital
+- Business Functions and Tool now integral part of Management instead of being separate
+- Business Functions are now considered transverse topics Management is concerned with within and across Operations and which *could* but do not need to have dedicated departments
+- Staff now includes one more deliverable: Personality
+- Organising now includes one more deliverable: Funding
+- Finally, renamed the notes:
+    - MGT: 99.Legend to "Management Framework"
+    - MGT: 80.Legend to "Management Framework - Appendix"

 ### Planned